 Have you discussed your ideas and plan with your institutional Public Engagement Officer (if you have one?)

 Answers to this question are for monitoring purposes only.
-You will not be penalised for answering strongly recommend you utilise any institutional public engagement support available in planning you
+You will not be penalised for answering 'no'.
+However, we strongly recommend you utilise any institutional public engagement support available in planning your approach.